curbengh/curbengh.github.io/source/_posts/phishing-filter.md

 I was intrigued by the DShield list as I created a blocklist ([urlhaus-filter](https://gitlab.com/curben/urlhaus-filter)) that is also based on URLhaus.
 I then checked out its another source, the PhishTank list.
 PhishTank operates similarly to URLhaus, the links are user-submitted.
 User can vote on submitted links (of other users') are indeed phishing websites.
 The database is available in [various formats](https://www.phishtank.com/developer_info.php) including CSV.
 This seemed ideal to be processed into a blocklist, just like what I did in urlhaus-filter.
 To avoid duplicate effort, I did a search on FilterLists and there is a domain-based blocklist ("[Phishing Bad Sites](https://filterlists.com/lists/phishing-bad-sites)") that is based on PhishTank.

 Domain-based blocklist is created by stripping out the path of the original links, leaving the domain only (e.g. `www.example.com`~~`/foo-page`~~).
 This blocks the whole website, instead of specific webpages; it also significantly reduces the file size, not just from the path stripping, but also de-duplication of domains.
 However, one thing I learned from urlhaus-filter is that many malicious links are also hosted on popular domains, like Google Docs and Dropbox; such is the fate of file-hosting service, it will inadvertently be abused to host malicious content.
-To avoid blocking those popular services, I utilise [Umbrella Popularity List](https://s3-us-west-1.amazonaws.com/umbrella-static/index.html) and [Tranco List](https://tranco-list.eu/) to remove popular domains from urlhaus-filter.
+To avoid blocking those popular services, I utilise [Umbrella Popularity List](https://s3-us-west-1.amazonaws.com/umbrella-static/index.html) and [Tranco List](https://tranco-list.eu/) to remove popular domains from urlhaus-filter and minimise false positive.
 Since uBlock Origin (uBO) supports blocking webpages via static filter (e.g. `||example.com/foo-page$all`), malicious webpages (of popular domains) are still blocked in the [uBO-specific filter](https://gitlab.com/curben/urlhaus-filter#url-based).

 I ran a quick check on "Phishing Bad Sites" filter: